CUITCHE/PerformanceAnalyzer/README.md

 ## Custom AppDelegate
 Generally, your app delegate which is a class follows UIApplicationDelegate protocol is `AppDelegate`.
 But if not, you need define `NSString *CHPerformanceAnalyzerApplicationDelegateClassName = @"YourAppDelegate";` anywhere in the global.
 > You can complete above things in source code [CHPerformancerExterns.m](./CHPerformanceAnalyzer/CHPerformanceAnalyzer/PerformanceAnalyzer1.0.1/DataRepresentation/CHPerformancerExterns.m).
-Defaultly, there has some content and you may need modify it.
+Defaultly, there has some content and you may need to modify it.

 ## How To Get Statistical Data
 - Analyzer will save current statistical data to sandbox when you tap statistical window twice by two fingers.
-- CHPerformanceAnalyzer has a delegate which follows CHPerformanceAnalyzerDelegate protocol which contains an optional method `- (void)performanceAnalysis:completeWithFilePath:`.
+- CHPerformanceAnalyzer has a delegate which follows CHPerformanceAnalyzerDelegate protocol which contains an optional method `- (void)performanceAnalyzer:completeWithFilePath:`.
 Delegate will tell you fullpath of data save when you trigger save operation.
 - Analyzer save the data at shared directory of sandbox.
 You can add field `Application supports iTunes file sharing` into 'info.plist' and set it to `YES`.
 And then connect the iPhone to iTunes.
 And select `Application` item at iTunes and slide down to 'File Sharing' bar at right side.
 Finally, select your app, and later you can see content like below picture.
 ![](./res/1.png)
-File `performance.txt` saved the data。
+**File `performance.txt` saved the data**
 - The format of statistical data is CSV-fromat of Excel.
 It can be import into Excel.
-You can find the import-tutorial at [here](http://jingyan.baidu.com/article/e6c8503c2d44e3e54f1a18c7.html).
+You can find the import-tutorial at [here](http://jingyan.baidu.com/article/e6c8503c2d44e3e54f1a18c7.html)(uhm..Chinese needed).
 Remember the separator is comma(',') defaultly.
 And If occur problem when transforming, I suggest that thansform the original data to CN-encoding such as 'GB2312' before import.

 ## Custom Set the End Flag of Loading-Time
-Sometimes some view controller is special, that is, finish loading the whole view needs much time and meanwhile method `- (void)viewDidAppear:` has called.
+Sometimes view controller is special, that is, finishing loading the whole view is needed much time and meanwhile method `- (void)viewDidAppear:` has been called.
 So, we need make a method to represent 'END FLAG' and replace analyzer's 'END FLAG'.
-Detailed code is [CHPerformancerExterns.m](./CHPerformanceAnalyzer/CHPerformanceAnalyzer/PerformanceAnalyzer1.0.1/DataRepresentation/CHPerformancerExterns.m).
+Detailed code is in [CHPerformancerExterns.m](./CHPerformanceAnalyzer/CHPerformanceAnalyzer/PerformanceAnalyzer1.0.1/DataRepresentation/CHPerformancerExterns.m).
 ```Objective-C
     @interface WebViewController (PageLoading)